jundanha/reimagined-disco/README.md

 ## Using Docker
 You can also use docker to run the app.
+1. Open the docker-compose.yaml, and change the environment variable
-Run this command on the terminal.
+2. Run this command on the terminal.

 ```bash
 $ docker-compose up --build